-Compared to the year ended 31 March 2021, emissions of greenhouse gases and other key air pollutants had decreased during the year resulting from the decrease in fuel consumption, electricity, water consumption, and packaging used.
-Alongside our business footprints, we always stay alert on the balance between business achievements and energy efficiency, so as to sustain our business development with controllable energy consumption.
+For the year ended 31 March 2021, alongside our business footprints, diesel consumption, electricity, water consumption, and packaging used, for instance, had increased.
+Such consumption has contributed to the increased emissions of greenhouse gases and other key air pollutants during the year ended 31 March 2021.
+During the course of our business development, we always stay alert on the balance between business achievements and energy efficiency.
 The Group will continue to monitor and revise our energy usage and logistic plans so as to minimise the emissions in the future.
-Ventilation and filtering systems were also adopted to reduce the concentration of pollutants in our production facility.